eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

 >An often-debated issue is the incidence of seizure associated with
 >antidepressant therapy.
 Most antidepressant clinical trials report that the
 >seizure incidence ranges from 0.1% to 0.3% for the newer-generation
->antidepressants 99–103 and up to 1.1% for the TCAs.104–106 The spontaneous
+>antidepressants and up to 1.1% for the TCAs.
+The spontaneous seizure rate
->seizure rate reported in the general population is approximately 0.1%.107,108
+>reported in the general population is approximately 0.1%.
+For bupropion, the
->For bupropion, the incidence of seizure reported in the product information for
+>incidence of seizure reported in the product information for the older,
->the older, immediate-release formulation (Wellbutrin) is 0.4% at doses up to
+>immediate-release formulation (Wellbutrin) is 0.4% at doses up to 450 mg/day,
->450 mg/day,109 and for Wellbutrin SR and Zyban (also a sustained-release
+>and for Wellbutrin SR and Zyban (also a sustained-release formulation), 0.1%
->formulation), 0.1% for doses up to 300 mg/day.109 In addition, a recently
+>for doses up to 300 mg/day.
+In addition, a recently conducted review by the
->conducted review8 by the manufacturer of its clinical trials database for the
+>manufacturer of its clinical trials database for the sustained-release
->sustained-release formulation of bupropion (N = 15,213) showed an overall
+>formulation of bupropion (N = 15,213) showed an overall seizure incidence of
->seizure incidence of 0.07% at doses up to 400 mg/day.
-The mechanisms by which
+>0.07% at doses up to 400 mg/day.
+The mechanisms by which antidepressants may
->antidepressants may lower the seizure threshold are largely unknown.
+>lower the seizure threshold are largely unknown.

 [stahl2004]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC514842/